tuannnh/cv/index.md

 ## Currently

-As a Data Engineer with more than 5 years in IT industry experience.
+As a Senior Data Engineer with more than 5 years in IT industry experience.
 His primary responsibilities are helping build ETL pipelines, including modeling, collecting, processing, and provisioning data
 Apart from his daily activities, He also help other operational teams with making automation tools to enhance the business working performance

 ## Skills